opencv/opencv/modules/core/doc/basic_structures.rst

     }
     else // else modify the parameters and store them; user can later edit the file to use different parameters {
-        sift->set("contrastThreshold", 0.01f); // lower the contrast threshold, compared to the default value
+        sift->setContrastThreshold(0.01f); // lower the contrast threshold, compared to the default value

         {
         WriteStructContext ws(fs, "sift_params", CV_NODE_MAP);